Here’s what we know about the Hummer EV:

 GMC is GM’s truck and SUV brand that is always trying to stand out as a premium brand.
 Every GMC product has a Chevrolet counterpart and while the GMC lineup is respectable and has some truly competitive offerings, there isn’t a whole lot that makes it stand out aside from the Denali sub-brand and the MultiPro tailgate on the Sierra pickups.
 But after the GMC Hummer EV comes out, GM’s truck brand will suddenly be getting a lot more attention.

 Think about it — GMC dealers are usually paired up with Buick dealers.
 As it stands right now, there isn’t a single new car on a Buick/GMC lot that is powered by electrons.
 I’m not just talking about the absence of EVs.
 There isn’t even a plug-in hybrid or a conventional hybrid that can be had from either of these brands.
-I just wrote a few months ago about how both of these brands need a halo car and apparently GM was way ahead of me on that because now GMC is getting a halo truck to dominate all other trucks.
+The Hummer changes that in a big way.